MaltaWebDev/Band/README.md

 # Band website with ticket booking system.

 ## Languages used

 - Vanilla JS
-- CSS
+- CSS with Flexbox

 ## Technologies used